vivid-planet/comet-brevo-module/.changeset/flat-ads-know.md

 "@comet/brevo-api": major
 ---

-`allowedRedirectUrl` now must be set in the brevo config and can be adjusted depending on the scope.
+The `allowedRedirectUrl` must now be configured within the resolveConfig for each specific scope, instead of being set once for all scopes in the brevo config.

 ```diff
    BrevoModule.register({